distance from CPH airport to city centre

 Cafe & Bakery

 In recent years, Copenhagen has become infatuated with bread, and this off-the-beaten path institution is clear evidence of that.
 A seat by the expansive windows that open up to the street, deconstructed Danish breakfast, and a masterfully crafted cappuccino is the move here.
-You are among friends here dining with the locals who pull up by bicycle and order crusty sourdough loaves directly from the take-out window and insist you break yourself off a piece.
-Ensure that you do not leave without trying their legendary almond croissant from their walk-up take away window.
-Or any one of their pastries for that matter.
+You are among friends with the locals who pull up by bicycle and order crusty sourdough loaves directly from the take-out window and insist you break yourself off a piece.
+Ensure that you do not leave without trying the immaculate almond croissant.
+Or just return for the equally-satisfying dinner and order pastries for dessert.

 Area / Inner Nørrebro